feranick/SolarLogMeter/README.md

 - Automatically computes and saves sun position
 - Flexible activation/deactivation of used hardware.
 - Automatic current offset calibration to the specific hardware
+- Auto (time step) or Manual acquisiton mode, can be set from Serial monitor or SD config file.

 Requirements
 ============